Learn About Flight

 Learn how to extend the framework to with adding your own methods and classes.

-Learn how to use the event system to add hooks to your methods and internal framework methods.
+Learn how to add event hooks to your methods and internal framework methods.

 Learn how to use dependency injection containers (DIC) to manage your application's dependencies.